 Inspired by personal experience, decades of travels, and a deep love for the Lowcountry, St. Philip Square is designed to exceed the expectations of today’s traveler with carefully curated and intentionally designed spaces coupled with warm, welcoming concierge services.

-Founded, owned and operated by Bill & Jacqueline Bennett, our local team seeks to provide stays that are as meaningful as they are memorable.
+Founded, owned and operated by Bill & Jacquelin Bennett, our local team seeks to provide stays that are as meaningful as they are memorable.

 Nested within the vibrant Cannonborough neighborhood, St. Philip Square is a collection of 6 restored historic homes with a spacious shared courtyard that span an entire city square block of downtown Charleston.